Nardwacht/assessment-sition/README.md

 ### 2. Creating the NavBar

-Making a sticky navigation was fairly straightforward, just apply position:sticky to it and make sure it is always visible with `z-index`.
+Making a sticky navigation was fairly straightforward, just apply position|sticky to it and make sure it is always visible with `z-index`.

 Figuring out how to make the navbar scrollable was something different though.
-To remove the scrollbars, it is common practice to use `::webkit-scrollbar`, but that was not allowed here.
+To remove the scrollbars, it is common practice to use `||webkit-scrollbar`, but that was not allowed here.
-Eventually I made it scrollable by setting `overflow: auto` and by setting `scrollbar-width: none` so that the bar wasn't visible anymore.
+Eventually I made it scrollable by setting `overflow| auto` and by setting `scrollbar-width| none` so that the bar wasn't visible anymore.

 The navbar also has a small arrow/triangle below it on the desktop viewport which I just couldn't get to work, so for times' sake I left it out.